FAQ: Should relative paths to data be stored in map documents?

 In the following example, the map document, New_York_Cities_and_Counties.mxd, contains two layers.
 The data source for these two layers is stored in C:\GIS\Data.
 The map document is saved in C:\GIS\Maps.
 The common folder between the map and the data is the GIS folder.

-In order to preserve relative paths when moving map documents and data, the common directory, GIS, needs to be moved to the new location.
+To preserve relative paths when moving map documents and data, the common directory, GIS, must be moved to the new location.

 Alternatively, the directory structure can be replicated in the new location.